lurchmath/lde/docs/phase5-interpretation.md

    instance has the flag set that indicates that its interpretation has begun, we do not obey the request, but instead send a feedback message about an internal error and also write the error message to the console.

+Another of the policies interpretation must obey is that it should not yield an Output Tree in which any one of the `OutputStructure` nodes has a connection to a node outside the Output Tree.
+We enforce that policy as follows.

+ * [ ] Add to the end of the `runInterpretation()` function a full traversal of the newly created Output Tree.
+At every subtree, if that node has any connections, examine the other side of the connection, and walk up its ancestor chain to verify that it is in the Output Tree.
+If not, sever the connection.
+ * [ ] Add unit tests of this feature by creating a few different situations in which such an invalid Output Tree might arise, and verifying that the invalid connections (and no others) are removed in each case.
+ * [ ] Once the unit tests pass, build everything and commit.

 ## Dependency support